SayanEl12/Desarrollo_Catalogo/README.md

 # SoftDev
-Repository for revision and checking of activities in class
+Repository for review and checking of classroom activities